Buzut/steroids/README.md

 There's more, it allows you to remove all useless WordPress styles, assets and markup (like image emojis, comments RSS feed etc).

-Note: if you buy the plugin via the previous link, It'll buy me a coffe.
+Note: if you buy the plugin via the previous link, it'll buy me a coffe.
 That will help support my work.
 Also, there is a [free version](https://wordpress.org/plugins/wp-asset-clean-up/) that's nice too if you don't need the features of the Pro version.

 ## Contributing
 There's sure room for improvement, so feel free to hack around and submit PRs!